Asekon/RootKit/README.md

 sudo make
 ```

-Insert the module as root
+Insert the module into the kernel as root
 ```
 sudo insmod RootKit.ko
 ```